GCOM7140/google-trends-analysis/google-trends-guide.md

 ### `get_gtrends_url` function

-Enter the parameters you desire and retrieve the URL for that exact *Google Trends* UI.
+Enter the parameters you desire and retrieve the URL for the *Google Trends* Web UI with those parameters.
 Here you do not need to decode the topic terms.
 Then again, topic terms are not practical for this function considering you need the URL to get their codes in the first place.

 ``` r
 start_date <- "2016-10-09"